-In this Rio Vista ALUCP update, there are five chapters that guide the reader on the compatibility requirements for the Airport, as well as review procedures and implementation strategies.
+There are six chapters in this ALUCP update that guide the reader on the land use compatibility requirements for areas around the Airport, as well as the review procedures and implementation strategies to be implemented by the ALUC and local land use agencies.
 Chapter 2, General Applicability, provides a context for this update to the ALUCP, explaining recent changes in airport compatibility law in California and general background information about Solano County and the Airport.
 Chapter 3, Summary Guide to Land Use Compatibility, summarizes land use compatibility criteria and policies.
 Chapter 4, Detailed Guide to Land Use Compatibility, presents the land use compatibility policies for the six safety zones for Rio Vista Airport.
 Chapter 5, Development Standards, provides detailed policies pertaining to general, noise, safety, airspace protection, and overflight standards, as well as policies involving renewable energy facilities, meteorological towers, objects greater than 100 feet in height, and wildlife hazards.
 Chapter 6, ALUC Review Procedures for the Rio Vista ALUCP, describes the procedures, roles, and responsibilities for the Solano County ALUC.